F*** Love, How about a little respect?

 Disclaimer : I be in ma feelings today

 I know what the Bible says.
 I’ll be the first to tell you I am a Bible-believing Christian.
-It says woman should submit and respect her man and a woman is to love her a man, right?
+It says a woman should submit and respect her man and a woman is to love her a man, right?
 I am paraphrasing, i know, but that’s the import.

 As a woman born and bred in my home-country, Ghana, I know what respect means to a man and what my part is in ‘maintaining’ that little bulging pimple called ‘ego’’.
-All my life I have been taught about the vulnerability of a man’s ego versus the vulnerabilities of a woman’s… well, whole being; That a woman is still vulnerable no matter how successful, brilliant or smart she is, she will always have a gaping hole that can only be replaced by another, her man.
-Without that, she is incomplete…To ‘maintain’, she’s got look right, keep her hair and body right, know when to speak and know when to shut up.
+All my life I have been taught about the vulnerability of a man’s ego versus the vulnerabilities of a woman’s… well, the whole being; That a woman is still vulnerable no matter how successful, brilliant or smart she is, she will always have a gaping hole that can only be replaced by another, her man.
+Without that, she is incomplete…To ‘maintain’, she’s got the look right, keep her hair and body right, know when to speak and know when to shut up.
 She’s got to know how to clean, to raise children and still look like the first time her man met her.
 She prepares for this her whole life.
 So that she can fit appropriately into that missing piece within the man perfectly.
 She’s got to get it right.

 But like Katherine Hepburn said, *“If you obey all the rules, you miss all the fun.”* I’d like to replace the word in the quote with the word *“Suffer”* This is my reasoning: I find that obeying the rules has many times forced me to deny myself truth and reason.